 (left) Apse and bell tower of the Cathedral (XVth century); (centre) bell tower of S. Zanobi; (right) Chiesa dello Spirito Santo

 The architecture of the churches of Cesena is characterized by the use of bricks.
 Although the town is close to the Apennines where the frequency of devastating earthquakes is high, the tall and carefully built bell towers of Cesena have withstood their effects.

 Cathedral: (left) Cappella della Madonna del Popolo; (centre) St. Eustace by Lorenzo Bregno; (right) a donor by Giovanni Battista Bregno

 While the fašades and portals of most churches of Cesena are rather plain, the interiors are often very rich.
 Prior to 1377 the Cathedral was located on the hill.
 The Malatesta rebuilt it in the plain and the Bregno brothers, sculptors from Venice, decorated some of its chapels.
-In 1746-50 a chapel was sumptuously decorated to house a miraculous image.
-The ceiling was painted by Corrado Giaquinto, who spent many years in Rome (see his ceiling at S. Nicola dei Lorenese), Turin and Madrid.
+In 1746-1750 a chapel was sumptuously decorated to house a miraculous image.
+The ceiling was painted by Corrado Giaquinto, who spent many years in Rome (see his ceiling in S. Nicola dei Lorenesi), Turin and Madrid.

 Chiesa di Santa Maria del Suffragio: (left) main altar; (right) left altar with a reminder of death